-Section 2.
-Length of Halibut Fishing Seasons

-- (a) In Area 2, the halibut fishing season shall commence at 1500 hours of the 1st day of May and terminate at 0600 hours on a date to be determined and announced under paragraph (b) of Section 5 of these regulations, or at 0600 hours of the 1st day of November, whichever is earlier. - (b) In Area 3A, the halibut fishing season shall commence at 1500 hours of the 1st day of May and terminate at 0600 hours on a date to be determined and announced under paragraph (b) of Section 5 of these regulations, or at 0600 hours of the 1st day of November, whichever is earlier. - (c) In Area 3B, there shall be two halibut fishing seasons: the first season shall commence at 1500 hours of the 29th day of March and terminate at 0600 hours of the 3rd day of April; the second season shall commence at 1500 hours of the 1st day of May and terminate at 0600 hours on a date to be determined and announced under paragraph (b) of Section 5 of these regulations, or at 0600 hours of the 1st day of November, whichever is earlier. - (d) In Area 3C, the halibut fishing season shall commence at 1800 hours of the 17th day of March and terminate at 0600 hours of the 15th day of November. - (e) In Area 4A, the halibut fishing season shall commence at 1800 hours of the 17th day of March and terminate at 0600 hours of the 4th day of April. - (f) In Area 4B, there shall be two halibut fishing seasons: the first season shall commence at 1800 hours of the 17th day of March and terminate at 0600 hours of the 4th day of April; the second season shall commence at 1800 hours of the 1st day of September and terminate at 0600 hours of the 14th day of September. - (g) In Area 4C, there shall be two halibut fishing seasons: the first season shall commence at 1800 hours of the 17th day of March and terminate at 0600 hours of the 4th day of April; the second season shall commence at 1800 hours of the 1st day of October and terminate at 0600 hours of the 17th day of October. - (h) In Area 4D, the halibut fishing season shall commence at 1800 hours of the 17th day of March and terminate at 0600 hours of the 15th day of November. - (i) All hours of opening and closing of areas in this section and other sections of these regulations shall be Pacific Standard Time.

 Section 3.
+Halibut Fishing Seasons

+(a) In Areas 2, 3A and 3B the halibut fishing season shall commence at 1500 hours of the 10th day of May and terminate at 0600 hours on a date to be determined and announced under paragraph (b) of Section 6 of these regulations, or at 0600 hours of the 1st day of October, whichever is earlier.

+- (b) In Area 3C the halibut fishing season shall commence at 1800 hours of the 1st day of April and terminate at 0600 hours of the 15th day of November. - (c) In Areas 4A, 4B and 4C there shall be two halibut fishing seasons: the first season shall commence at 1800 hours of the 1st day of April and terminate at 0600 hours of the 19th day of April; the second season shall commence at 1800 hours of the 15th day of September and terminate at 0600 hours of the 30th day of September. - (d) In Area 4D the halibut fishing season shall commence at 1800 hours of the 1st day of April and terminate at 0600 hours of the 15th day of November. - (e) All hours of opening and closing of areas in this section and other sections of these regulations shall be Pacific Standard Time.

+Section 4.
 Closed Seasons

-- (a) Under paragraph 1 of Article I of the Convention, all convention waters shall be closed to halibut fishing except as provided in Section 2 of these regulations. - (b) All convention waters, if not already closed under other provisions of these regulations, shall be closed to halibut fishing at 0600 hours of the 15th day of November and shall remain closed until reopened as provided in Section 2 of these regulations, and the retention and landing of any halibut caught during this closed period shall be prohibited. - (c) Nothing contained in these regulations shall prohibit the fishing for species of fish other than halibut during the closed halibut seasons, provided that it shall be unlawful for a vessel to have halibut aboard, or for any person to have halibut in his possession while so engaged.
-Nor shall anything in these regulations prohibit the International Pacific Halibut Commission, hereafter in these regulations referred to as "the Commission," from conducting or authorizing fishing operations for investigation purposes as provided for in paragraph 3 of Article I of the Convention
+- (a) All convention waters shall be closed to commercial halibut fishing except as provided in Section 3 of these regulations, and the retention and landing of any halibut caught during any closed period shall be prohibited. - (b) These regulations shall not prohibit the fishing for species of fish other than halibut during the closed halibut seasons, provided that it shall be unlawful for a vessel to have halibut aboard, or for any person to have halibut in his possession while so engaged.
+Nor shall these regulations prohibit the International Pacific Halibut Commission, hereafter in these regulations referred to as "the Commission," from conducting or authorizing fishing operations for investigation purposes.

-Section 4.
+Section 5.
 Closed Nursery Grounds